jkelin/TribesRevengeance/index.md

 ## Missing resources

 This site is primarily constructed from fragments of old [http://tribesrevengeance.com](http://tribesrevengeance.com) scraped from [Archive.org](http://archive.org).
 As such, many files, tutorials and guides are missing.
-If you happen to have any of these missing resources don't hesitate and [contact us]({{ "/contact" | relative_url }})!
+If you happen to have any of these missing resources don't hesitate and [Contact Us]({{ "/contact/" | relative_url }})!